clemsonwesley/4770_Assignment_2/CLUST3/README.md

 To run the application you must first pull the movies.csv file in to the working directory that you plan to use to run the application, to do this use the command:

-`hdfs dfs -cat /repository/movielens/movies.csv | sed 1d > SampleMovies.csv`
+`hdfs dfs -cat /repository/movielens/movies.csv | sed 1d > movies.csv`

 #### Running the Question One Mapreduce application